kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

   <p>There is an incredibly exciting command.</p>
 </blockquote>

 ???
-I am super new to this specifically but machine learning was a theme of our OpenVis Conf event last week, so over the weekend I experimented with spidering our own company blog through the API and using that data to train a recurrent neural network:
+Extrapolating further, machine learning was a theme of our OpenVis Conf event last week, so over the weekend I experimented with spidering our own company blog through the API and using that data to train a recurrent neural network:

-I could imagine a world in which our sites are capable of manufacturing vacuous filler content entirely on their own, maintaining our own voice in the process; or at least a world in which our sites can make up headlines for us as writing prompts!
+I could imagine a world in which our sites are capable of manufacturing vacuous filler content entirely on their own, maintaining our own voice in the process

+---

+## Machine Learning&hellip;?

+Actual WIRED Headlines:

+**VW's Ousted CEO Is Probably Getting a $32 Million Pension**

+**The Bizarre, Bony-Looking Future of Algorithmic Design**

+**How a Pixar Vet Is Shaping the Future of VR Storytelling**

+**The Science in The Martian Isn't Perfect, But That's OK**

+**WIRED Binge-Watching Guide: Agents of S.H.I.E.L.D.**

+**Facebook Debuts 360 Video With Immersive Star Wars Clip**

+**The Muppets GIF and a Graf: Animal Tops the Power Rankings**

+??? or at least our sites can make up headlines for us as writing prompts, or for us to ensure we're maintaining our voice.
+The way this neural network works is that you train it on a set of text; WIRED uses the wp api on their site, so I collected two years of WIRED headlines like this, as output by the API&hellip;

+---

+## Machine Learning&hellip;?

+Generated WIRED Headlines:

+**Facebook Camera Tech: Use to Bring Watch**

+**Clean Apple Cars Vaunting Bees**

+**This Giant Surfic Battery Could Steal War, Break Instagram**

+**How the Web?**

+**Star Wars Already Has Every Sand**

+**Turning Great Will Drive Action Video**

+**The Aircar of Netflix May Americanner With $19K**

+**The Play of Thrones: Army Hackers**

+??? and used those headlines to trained another RNN that can generate future headlines.
+Though it didn't fully learn English, and I don't know what a surfic battery is, I suspect WIRED would report on it.
+(Star Wars, FB)

+There's a lot of data latent in a corpus like these headlines, one of my first experiments just generated a neural net that was a huge star wars fan because of the bulk of articles about that movie from the past few months.
+Getting our "content" in a machine readable format opens all this up.

 ---
 <!-- .slide: data-background="url('../wp-node-feelingrestful/images/2014-project-architecture.svg')" data-state="semi-solid-bg" -->